nucypher/nucypher/docs/source/application_development/web_development.rst

         because some Ursulas may have experienced a blip in connectivity.
 This is an optional optimization that provides retry functionality that skips previously successful reencryption operations.

-    * A *context* is associated data required during re-encryption.
+    * A *context* is associated JSON data required during re-encryption.
 One such example is when a condition for re-encryption requires proof of ownership of a wallet address; the *context* is used to provide the data and signature required for proof.